+To perform the coarse-graining step we combine the \(S_i\)'s in two different ways, giving rise to the the updated \(T_A\) and \(T_B\) tensors as shown in Figure~\ref{fig:LoopTNRrecombination}.

-We then iterate over the different \(S_i\)'s, solving the linear problem for each one until we have reached convergence (or a predetermined maximum number of iterations).\\ There are a number of computational tricks one can employ when implementing the LoopTNR algorithm, which can be found in Ref.~\citenum{bao2019}.
+There are a number of computational tricks one can employ when implementing the LoopTNR algorithm, which can be found in Ref.~\citenum{bao2019}.
 Luckily, these tricks are already implemented in TNRKit.jl.

 To combat spurious local correlations, the LoopTNR algorithm implements an \textit{Entanglement Filtering} (EF) algorithm.
 When the tensors have a CDL structure as shown in Eq.~\eqref{CDL_figure}, \(| \Psi_A\rangle\) can be expressed as: